AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-organization.md

 ![Match keys selection step.](/help/assets/setup/manage-organization/add-organization-match-keys.png)

-Select up to five match key thats you plan to use; you can remove unwanted match keys but cannot add new ones later for each connection.
+Select up to five match key thats you plan to use.
+Later, when setting up connections, you can remove unwanted match keys but cannot add new ones later.
 Set the minimum count of identities for selected match keys.
 Identities below the minimum count will not appear in the identity breakdown for some use cases.

 Available match keys in Real-Time CDP Collaboration can be of three types: